unitn-software-engineering/2022-se-lab/01-Javascript/README.md

 - Git CLI (https://git-scm.com/downloads)
 - github.com - it is possible to have a pro account with the @unitn email)

-You can quickly test your code on codesandbox.io o replit.com
+You can quickly test your code on codesandbox.io or replit.com

 ---